Gadsden State Community College

 6. Write the department and the division.

-7. Write the payee, vendor number, address and county.
-If the traveler does not have a vendor number, submit a vendor number request to the Purchasing Agent .
+7. Write the payee, G Number, address and county.
+If the traveler does not have a G Number, submit a vendor number request to the Purchasing Agent .
 Provide the Purchasing Agent with (1) the traveler's name, (2) address to which travel checks are to be mailed and (3) traveler's social security number.

-8. The form is signed by the traveler and the signature is notarized.
+8. The form is signed by the traveler.

 9. Write the budget number.